 - Mango Drift Lodge on Likomo Island has beach huts and dorms, with a bar and restaurant on the beach.

 - Kande Beach is close to Chinteche on the northern shores of Lake Malawi.
-Catering mostly to Overlanders with chalets and a campsite that can be used by all travelers.
+They cater mostly to overlanders with chalets and a campsite that can be used by all travelers.

 - Gecko Lounge in Cape Maclear (southern Malawi) is very popular.